mattnolting/nextjs-seed-app/README.md

 ### Optional: Reconfigure Your App

-The application works perfectly with default settings.
-If you want to customize your application layout (sidebar, navigation, masthead), you can optionally run:
+The application works with default settings.
+If you want to regenerate the PatternFly shell or lay down the sample content, you can optionally run:

 ```bash
 npm run quick-start
 ```

-This interactive tool lets you reconfigure:
+This interactive tool lets you:

-- Sidebar navigation (enabled/disabled, type, default state)
-- Horizontal navigation (masthead navigation)
-- Masthead (logo, toolbar items)
+- Decide whether to include the sample PatternFly demo content
+- Toggle the masthead toolbar (and pick which actions appear)

 **Note:** This is completely optional.
 The app is fully functional without running `quick-start`.